aflemm/curlbook-website/content/_index.md

 Sometimes a picture can say 1000 words, and CurlBook drawings are super fast and easy to generate.
 Have situation worth reviewing?
 A few taps, maybe some scribbles, and it's saved for post-game.

-# Data --> Insights
+## Data → Insights

-CurlBook is so much more than a curling stats app.
-We don't collect game data to hand out gold stars to our player with the best shooting percentage - we do it to uncover the critical trends that will win and lose games in the futre.
+The value of collecting game data is in the insights it generates.
+We don't hand our MVP awards, we look to uncover the critical trends that will win and lose games in the futre.
 Knowing this, we can reinforce good trends and course-correct bad ones.

-CurlBook is the best platform in existence to s..kj

-CurlBook presents trends over time
+CurlBook presents trends over time so it's crystal clear how your practice is paying off.

 ![](/images/miss-rate-trend.png)